 • Increased cash flow visibility

 This means more time spent growing your business and less managing payments.

-Do the research.
+With AP invoice automation, a single invoice can be processed at 76% lower costs, 81% faster speed, and a 60% lower exception rate.
 As a team, determine which AR and AP functions could and should be automated.
-The deep dig, dive, and discover is a crucial step that often tends to get overlooked.
-Look to the AR and AP processes that are causing issues and frustration.
+The deep dig, dive, and discover is a crucial step overlooked.
+Look at the AR and AP processes that are causing issues and frustration.

 Hint: Those that often result in bottlenecks make an excellent starting point.
 From there, find the data that backs the findings.

 The ability of every accounting department to securely access real-time data is crucial.
 Doing away with the on-prem solution and using a cloud-based service eliminates the processes slowing you down and costing you money.